Hiking the Swiss & French Alps

 Blumenweg (Flower Trail) – 6 km, rated 3B

 A funicular (inclined train) carries us up through the living stone of a mountain tunnel this morning.
-Shortly after daylight breaks, we transfer to gondolas, bound for the summit at Rothern (10,629 FASL), which provides the most breathtaking views of the Matterhorn.
-Starting at 8,435 FASL, the Blumenweg trail takes us through areas noted for its wildflowers, against a never-ending backdrop of the Matterhorn and the Pennine Alps.
-Following lunch, we return to the Zermatt train station for a ride north into Switzerland’s Bernese Oberland region.
-We spend the next three nights in the village of Wengen (4,180 FASL), perched along the sides of lovely Lauterbrunnen valley and accessible only by train.
+Shortly after we exit the tunnel, we transfer to gondolas, bound for the summit at Rothern (10,629 FASL), which provides the most breathtaking views of the Matterhorn.
+Starting at 8,435 FASL, the Blumenweg trail takes us through an area noted for its wildflowers, against a never-ending backdrop of the Matterhorn and the Pennine Alps.
+Following lunch, we return to the Zermatt train station then join our coach for a ride north into Switzerland’s Bernese Oberland region.
+We spend the next three nights in the village of Lauterbrunnen (2,631 FASL), nestled in the lovely Lauterbrunnen valley.

 Kleine Scheidegg to Wengen Walk – 10 km, rated 3B

-From our hotel in Wengen, we start the day with a gondola ride to Mannlichen (7,306 FASL).
-From Mannlichen, we walk to the Kleine Scheidegg mountain train station then return to Wengen by walking through some of the Alps’ most jaw-dropping scenery across from the sheer precipices of the Mönch, Eiger, and Jungfrau mountains.
-Those who’ve walked enough are free to purchase a ticket on the famous Swiss cog-wheeled train back to Wengen.
-Travelers who haven’t participated in our classic Alpine tour may wish to continue from Kleine Scheidegg by train through the Eiger and Mönch mountains to the Jungfraujoch, the highest rail station in Europe (11,333 FASL)!
-NOTE: Train for optional activities is not included.
+From our hotel in Lauterbrunnen, we start the day with a short train ride to Wengen, then a gondola ride to Mannlichen (7,306 FASL).
+From Mannlichen, we walk to the Kleine Scheidegg mountain train station then return to Wengen by walking opposite the sheer precipices of the Mönch, Eiger, and Jungfrau mountains through some of the Alps’ most jaw-dropping scenery.
+From Kleine Scheidegg, those who’ve walked enough are free to purchase a ticket on the famous Swiss cog-wheeled train back to Lauterbrunnen.
+Travelers may also wish to ascend from Kleine Scheidegg by train through the Eiger and Mönch mountains to the Jungfraujoch, the highest rail station in Europe (11,333 FASL)!
+NOTE: Train fees for optional activities are not included.

 Geneva Old Town Walk – 5 km, rated 1B

 Back on the motorcoach today, we drive through more classic Alpine scenery toward Geneva.
-Landscapes change, however, as we motor west.
-Soon it feels as though we’re in France, vineyard-covered hillsides sloping down to serene scenes along Lake Geneva, largest body of water in Switzerland.
-After a stop at picture perfect Chateau de Chillon, on the shores of the lake, we continue to the eclectic, French-speaking city of Geneva.
-Our walking tour here includes the Old Town, where John Calvin established a bulwark of the Protestant Reformation in the 16th century, and a lively, picturesque lakefront district.
+Landscapes change, however, as we motor west, and soon it feels as though we’re in France, vineyard-covered hillsides sloping down to serene scenes along Lake Geneva, largest body of water in Switzerland.
+A stop at picture-perfect Chateau de Chillon marks the beginning of today’s first walk, a delightful stroll down a flower-lined path along the shores of Lake Geneva that ends in the charming village of Montreux.
+Further west along the lake in the eclectic, French-speaking city of Geneva, our second walk includes the Old Town, where John Calvin established a bulwark of the Protestant Reformation in the 16th century, and a lively, picturesque lakefront district.
 From Geneva, we cross the border into France to Chamonix (3,396 FASL) and our last Alpine conquest—the Mont Blanc region!

-Chamonix Grand Balcony South Hike – 8 km, rated 4C
+Chamonix Grand Balcony North Hike – 8 km, rated 4C

-Chamonix Grand Balcony North Hike – 10 km, rated 3C
+Chamonix Grand Balcony South Hike – 10 km, rated 3C

-Today starts with a walk along the valley floor followed by a gondola ride up to Plan Praz (6,562 FASL).
-From Plan Praz, the Grand Balcony North trail winds along the side of the mountain with breathtaking non-stop panoramas across the valley to the Mont Blanc massif.
-At La Flegere (6,214 FASL), we catch another gondola down to the valley floor to join a tree-lined, riverside footpath back to our hotel in the heart of Chamonix.
+Today starts with a walk along the valley floor followed by a gondola ride up to Planpraz (6,562 FASL).
+From Planpraz, the Grand Balcony South trail winds along the side of the mountain with breathtaking non-stop panoramas across the valley to the Mont Blanc massif.
+At La Flégère (6,214 FASL), we catch another gondola down to the valley floor to join a tree-lined, riverside footpath back to our hotel in the heart of Chamonix.
 We return by coach back into Italy to our home on the shores of Lake Orta to enjoy our final evening together at a fun Farewell Dinner!

-One shuttle is offered early this morning to Milan’s Malpensa Airport.
-We return to North America with new walking friends and a knapsack of marvelous mountain memories!
+One shuttle is offered early this morning to Milan’s Malpensa Airport (the Adventure Advice, sent to travelers after registration, will provide details).
+We return to North America with new walking friends and a knapsack of marvelous mountain memories from our Hiking the Swiss & French Alps adventure!

 How do I lock in my place on this Adventure?